LeKwee/Mask_Detection/README.md

 # Mask Detection
-To create a object detection model able to identify people wearing mask and not wearing mask with their respective bounding boxes.
+To create a object detection model able to identify people wearing or not wearing mask with their respective bounding boxes.

 ## Contents
 - [Data](#data)